19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 “business day” has the same meaning as in section 2(1) of the Banking Act (Cap.
 19);

-“designated payment system” means a payment system within the meaning of the Payment Systems (Oversight) Act (Cap.
-222A) that is designated under section 7 of that Act;
+“designated payment system” has the same meaning as in section 2(1) of the Payment Services Act 2019;

+[Act 2 of 2019 wef 28/01/2020]

 “foreign resolution” means any action by a foreign resolution authority of a foreign country or territory to do either or both of the following: